-Admiral Nurses and the Alzheimer's Society are holding drop-in session every month for carers or people living with dementia looking for support and information.
+Admiral Nurses and the Alzheimer's Society are holding drop-in sessions every month for carers or people living with dementia looking for support and information.

 We talk about:

-Drury Lane Health & Wellbeing Centre, Drury Lane, Wakefield WF1 2TE
+Where: Drury Lane Health and Wellbeing Centre, Drury Lane, Wakefield, WF1 2TE

-Call 01924 316 973 and ask to book ‘admiral nurse post diagnostic support session’ or email email@example.com with your name and number and we will call you back
+How to book: Call 01924 316 973 and ask to book for 'admiral nurse post diagnostic support session' or email email@example.com with your name and number and you will get a call back.

-Wakefield Council have funded four Community Anchors in Wakefield to offer bespoke learning for Carers to enable them to use digital technology to support them in their caring role and to have a life outside of caring.
-(St Georges Community Centre, Eastmoor Community Project, Kinsley and Fitzwilliam Resource Centre and Standbridge Centre.
+Wakefield Council have funded four community anchors in Wakefield to offer bespoke learning for carers.
+This enables them to use digital technology to support them in their caring role and to have a life outside of caring.
+(St George's Community Centre, Eastmoor Community Project, Kinsley and Fitzwilliam Resource Centre, and Standbridge Centre).

 Helping Hands is a publication Wakefield Council produces for carers and people over the age of 55.
 It includes lots of up to date information including contact information for services which can provide you with assistance and advice for accessing care, staying fit and healthy, travelling around the district and more.

-This course is run throughout the year by Admiral Nurses and aimed at family carers of people living with dementia.
-It is held over 10 sessions, each lasting 1 hour.
-Sessions are twice a week, Monday and Wednesday, 5.30 -6.30pm and are run on Microsoft Teams.
-The course last for 5 weeks in total.
+This course runs throughout the year by Admiral Nurses and is aimed at family carers of people living with dementia.
+It is held over 10 sessions, each lasting 1 hours.
+Sessions are twice a week, Monday and Wednesday 5.30-6.30pm, and are run on Microsoft Teams.
+The course lasts for 5 weeks in total.